February 10 – 18, 2019

 A Photography Discovery Expedition

-This is a trip tailored to the photographer.
 Since 2005 Luminous-Landscape has been leading photo trips to Antarctica.
 There is something about Antarctica that calls out to every photographer.
 It’s an incredibly beautiful location defying description.
 The immensity of this continent comes at you fast and you will be shooting images from the beginning to the end.
-This year’s trip will be a special offering for photographers with instruction and photo guidance by three well know and respected photographers.
-Kevin Raber, Ken Duncan, and Katrin Eismann will work with you to make sure the images you bring home are portfolio worthy.
+This year’s trip will be a special offering for photographers with instruction and photo guidance by Kevin Raber.
+This will be a small group workshop with up to 9 other photographers.
+We’ll have our own zodiac for zodiac cruises and we will be primarily focused on capturing the beauty of this magnificent region of the planet.

 Antarctica is a remote, magical place that will greet you with its awe-inspiring beauty.
 See peaceful bays dotted with colossal icebergs; cruise along deep fjords and see massive glaciers; be amazed by sharp snowy peaks that jut out of the sea.